OpenNews/opennews-website/what/community/scholarships/index.md

 **What if I need something other than funding?**
 We have lots of ways to connect you with peer support from the journalism community!
 If you could use some help with a data story, we offer [Peer Data Review](/what/community/datareview/).
 If you need resources for making your newsroom more anti-racist, equitable, and just, check out the [DEI Coalition](/what/community/dei-coalition/).
 If you're working on another type of project and you wonder if we can help, [we'd love to hear from you](mailto:info@opennews.org).

-**How do you decide who will receive a stipend?**
-OpenNews staff reviews all applications.
-We prioritize applications from members of communities underrepresented in journalism and technology and journalists from small and non-coastal newsrooms.
-We also prioritize applications that will allow the person to take part in a program where they are speaking or otherwise making a major contribution.

 **What about your conference, SRCCON?**
 We run a separate scholarship process for SRCCON events.
 You can find more details about how we approached scholarships for our most recent conference [on the SRCCON website](https://2020.srccon.org/scholarships/)